ejimz/demo-consul-aws/README.md

 * We dont create clients to connect to the consul cluster in this demo, we assume that ECS instances will connect directly to the consul cluster using envconsul.
 * We have enabled by default the public ip for each server, it's obviosly wrong for a production environment but we setup in that way to ease the demo of the exercise.
-* The security groups are ready to receive requests from all the network, in a production scenario we must remove the "0.0.0.0/0" rule from the security group module in terraform and add the subnet allowed in the network.
+* The security groups are ready to receive requests from all the networks, in a production scenario we must remove the "0.0.0.0/0" rule from the security group module in terraform and add the subnet allowed in the network.

 # Architecture